leftfield-geospatial/orthority/README.md

 ### Camera type

-`simple-ortho` implements common lens distortion models.
-The *camera* section of the [configuration file](#configuration-file) contains the camera type and distortion parameter specification.  `simple-ortho` distortion models are compatible with [OpenDroneMap (ODM)](https://opendronemap.org/) / [OpenSfM](https://github.com/mapillary/OpenSfM) and [OpenCV](https://opencv.org/) distortion parameter estimates.
+`orthority` implements common lens distortion models.
+The *camera* section of the [configuration file](#configuration-file) contains the camera type and distortion parameter specification.  `orthority` distortion models are compatible with [OpenDroneMap (ODM)](https://opendronemap.org/) / [OpenSfM](https://github.com/mapillary/OpenSfM) and [OpenCV](https://opencv.org/) distortion parameter estimates.
 ODM writes parameter values to the *&lt;ODM dataset path&gt;/cameras.json* file, and OpenSfM to the *&lt;OpenSfM dataset path&gt;/reconstruction.json* file.
 Any parameters not specified will default to zero.
 The following camera types and distortion parameters are supported.

 | Type      | Parameters                                                                          | Description
 |-----------|-------------------------------------------------------------------------------------|------------